Domhoff859/DnD-Talespire/Effekte/Ausrüstung.md

 ---
 ## Bag of Holding
 - This bag has an interior space considerably larger than its outside dimensions, roughly 2 feet in diameter at the mouth and 4 feet deep.
 The bag can hold up to 500 pounds, not exceeding a volume of 64 cubic feet.
 The bag weighs 15 pounds, regardless of its contents.
 Retrieving an item from the bag requires an action.
+---
+## Returning Dagger
+- A simple or martial weapon with the thrown property This magic weapon grants a +1 bonus to attack and damage rolls made with it, and it returns to the wielder’s hand immediately after it is used to make a ranged attack.